Rubeenakousar81/-Rule-Engine-with-AST/README.md

   *Visual Studio Code
 ## Steps to Run the Flask API
 ### 1. Setup the Project
-  Ensure that you have your Flask project directory set up properly.
-Your app.py file should be located at "C:/Users/RUBEENA KAUSAR/Desktop/Rule-Engine-AST-API-main/App.py".
+  Ensure that I have My Rule-Engine-AST-API-main project directory set up properly.
+My app.py file should be located at "C:/Users/RUBEENA KAUSAR/Desktop/Rule-Engine-AST-API-main/App.py".
 ### 2. Running the Flask API
-  1.Open a terminal in your project directory.
+  1.Open a terminal in our project directory.
   2.Run the Flask app using the following command: python "C:/Users/RUBEENA KAUSAR/Desktop/Rule-Engine-AST-API-main/App.py"
 ### 3.Once the Flask app is running, you should see the following output in the terminal: